Choosing a Fairy Tale Theme to do with your class opens up a 'Pandora's' box of activities covering all areas of the curriculum.

 7. Building a life size brick house

-I saw this idea when I did the fairy tale theme with my kids some years ago and they loved it!
+I did this with my kids some years ago and they loved it!

 We were lucky enough to have those large wooden hollow bricks in our school so I hijacked them all and set them up outside in the playground.